-Beyoncé ‘s Makeup Artist Sir John Shares His Hack for Natural-Looking Foundation
+Beyoncé ‘s Makeup Artist Shares His Hack for Natural-Looking Foundation

 MORE: 10 Mascaras That Are Extra Kind to Sensitive Eyes

-As for the best natural-looking foundations, Sir John says his go-tos are L’Oreal Infallible Pro Glow foundation ($13) and Nars All Day Luminous Weightless Foundation.
+As for the best natural-looking foundations, Sir John says his go-tos are L’Oreal Infallible Pro Glow Foundation and Nars All Day Luminous Weightless Foundation.
 Does this mean we’re one step closer to looking like Queen Bey?
 Probably not, but we’re definitely following this advice.